MetaCell/geppetto-meta/geppetto-ui/src/components/menu/README.md

-# Menu Component
+# Menu

-React component use to display a list of options in a Drop-down menu style.
+A customizable menu component used to display a nested list of options in a classic and clean drop-down menu style.

 ```element
 menu/Menu